popphp/pop-http/README.md

 The handlers allow you to further customize the request by interfacing with each respective handler's settings.
-For `Curl`, that mainly includes setting additional Curl options needed for the request. (**Please Note:** Many of the required Curl options, such as `CURLOPT_POST`, `CURLOPT_URL` and `CURLOPT_HTTPHEADER` are automatically set based on the initial configuration of the client object.)
+For `Curl`, that mainly includes setting additional Curl options needed for the request. (**Please Note:** Many of the required Curl options, such as `CURLOPT_POST`, `CURLOPT_URL` and `CURLOPT_HTTPHEADER` are automatically set based on the initial configuration of the client and request objects.)

 ```php
 use Pop\Http\Client;